harmonydata/harmonydata.github.io/content/en/blog/troubleshooting.md

 * CSV
 * PDF - however if you are having problems parsing PDFs please try another format.

 Finally, feel free to [raise an issue](https://github.com/harmonydata/harmony/issues) to let us know that your PDF isn't being parsed.
 Please also share the PDF in question.
+Harmony is an [open source tool for social sciences research](/open-source-for-social-science/).